 You’ll discover that the subjects that interest you, may not interest others, but that’s okay.
 I want you to draw what excites you.

 The best themes are the ones with the most possibility for image-heavy explorations – subjects with countless interpretations but still fall into a controlled foundation.

-Below I've listed some basic drawing themes that might spark more creativity inside your sketchbooks.
+Below I’ve listed some basic themes to draw that might spark more creativity inside your sketchbooks.
 Perhaps even take your work in a new direction.

 Action steps for drawing themes

-- Come up with drawing themes by merging two unique subjects or ideas together.
+- Come up with a theme by merging two unique subjects or ideas together.
 Make sure it’s something that’s going to hold your interest over time.
-Also, make sure it's something you have a reference image of.
+Also, make sure it’s something you have a reference image of.
 Or even better, actual objects.
 This can be as simple as a bowl of lemons and pineapple.